fredlund/sequenceTester/README.md

 "commands" to create objects and call methods, instantiates them, and instructs the library to run a set of such call instances in parallel.
-The observable outcome is that some such calls may have terminated, others may be blocked waiting for some events.
+The observable outcome is that some such calls may have terminated, others may be blocked waiting for events.
 In tests we can directly observe the unblocked  calls (terminated calls, either due to having returned normally or abnormally through raising an exception), and the still executing (blocked calls).
 Return values can be inspected using